Cinematic Storytelling

 Limited to 12 participants.

 This Workshop will be hosted at The Bakery Collective, a self-service darkroom and digital imaging facility with state of the art analog and digital facilities located near Woodford’s Corner.
-Each participant will have 24/7 access to the lab which includes the use of a darkroom, computer, scanner and printer.
+Attendees will have access to additional offerings for on location printing and darkroom services provided by partner The Bakery Collective.

 The cinematic storytelling in Todd Hido’s work has been a staple in his images.
 He is known to be a master of nuancing dark light and creating a compelling narrative.
 In this workshop Hido will share his techniques and methods for photographing both people and places, as well as discuss his sources and influences.
 He has a generous teaching method that often propels students, even seasoned professionals, back into their work with a new sense of purpose.